1EdTech/openbadges-specification/proposals/OBv3p0/introduction.md

 * _Rich Skill Descriptors (RSD)_: A machine readable reference to a description of a skill located at a unique URL.
 See [Rich Skill Descriptor (RSD)](https://rsd.osmt.dev).

 * _result_: A property which describes a possible achievement result.
-See ["dtResultDescription" Class](https://purl.imsglobal.org/spec/clr/v1p0/context/clr_v1p0.html#dtResult).
+See ["dtResult" Class](https://purl.imsglobal.org/spec/clr/v1p0/context/clr_v1p0.html#dtResult).

 * _resultDescription_: A CLR property being proposed as an addition to Open Badges 3.0 which describes a possible achievement result.
 See ["dtResultDescription" Class](https://purl.imsglobal.org/spec/clr/v1p0/context/clr_v1p0.html#dtResultDescription).